Aishwarya-mu/Linear-Regression/README.md

 Linear Regression Project:

 Here, I will also try to deploy a simple linear regression project with the admission dataset.
 I have deployed it on GCP(Google cloud platform).
+The link to the app is linearregression-283713.el.r.appspot.com

 Linear Regression (boston data) using scikit_learn: